 The cost of non-compliance can be very high.
 It depends on the framework, violation, and other factors.
 Let’s take GDPR as an example.
 For severe violations, a fine reach up to 20 million euros or up to 4% of the violator’s total global turnover, whichever is higher.

 Here’s a more detailed insight into the consequences of non-compliance:

-To be compliant, you have to implement appropriate security measures to protect your data from unauthorized access, exposure, cyberattacks, and other threats.
+To be compliant, you have to implement appropriate security measures to protect your data from unauthorized access, exposure, cyberattacks, and other security threats.
 By implementing strong IT security practices, you do not only comply with laws but protect your business from the negative consequences of data breaches, as well.
 Besides, being compliant is a good way to improve trust between your business and your customers.

 Achieving compliance doesn’t guarantee that you will not face a security incident.
 Still, to become compliant, a company implements many good security practices that will reduce the probability of a breach.
 It is always reasonable to continue improving your security, even if formal compliance requirements have been achieved.

 IT Compliance Standards and Regulations

 The regulations you need to comply with depending on the industry, geographical location, and other factors.
 Let’s take a look at some of the common compliance regulations and standards.